marneneha/proj3_phase2/README.md

 # Project 3 - ENPM 661 - Planning for Autonomous Robotics

-# A_star_non_holonomic_constraints
+# A_star_turtlebot
-This submission is for project 3 phase 2 part 01
+This submission is for project 3 phase 2 part 02

-Implementation of the A star Algorithm for a Point Robot with non holonomic constraints
+Implementation of the A star Algorithm for a Turtlebot Robot with non holonomic constraints

 <ins>Team members